ccbrown/factorystatsd/README.md

 ### Build Some Dashboards

-You should now be able to find your metrics in Datadog. :tada:
+Play the game and send some signals to the StatsD combinator.
+You should then be able to find your metrics in Datadog! :tada:

 ![Datadog](screenshots/datadog.jpg)